 FKA boss Jimmy is a former youth football player.
 Jimmy embraces the best coaching methods and partners with top football clubs worldwide such as Dutch club Sparta Rotterdam to import best-in-class coach training methods, infused with his own local knowledge and expertise.

-ArcLab and I are big fans of Jimmy and FKA.
-We admire their international outlook, adoption of best-in-class methods, and embracing of technology to increase their programmes’ effectiveness and reach.
+I’m a big fan of Jimmy and FKA.
+I admire their international outlook, adoption of best-in-class methods, and embracing of technology to increase their programmes’ effectiveness and reach.

 In a world where we need to keep “upskilling” ourselves, FKA is leading the charge with football coaches.